CS2103AUG2016-F11-C2/main/docs/UserGuide.md

 ## `edit` tasks in the same way

 You may edit tasks by first keying in the index of the task in the [list](#List them all).
 Type in only the fields you are interested in changing.
 Be warned, in this iteration, you cannot undo an edit.
+Remember that if you are inputting dates, use the **MM/DD/(YYYY)** format.
 ```
 edit 1 'new name'                 # changes the detail
 edit 2 -new tag                   # replaces all tags with `-new`